Student Visa and Embassy Information

 ALL U.S. CITIZENS WILL ENTER ARGENTINA AS TOURISTS.
 You will obtain the tourist visa on site in Argentina.
 Students in programs that exceed 90 days will also be required to obtain their student visas on site in Argentina.
 However, please read the information below on documents you may need to bring with you from the U.S. to complete the visa process.

-U.S. citizens traveling to Argentina may need to pay a Reciprocity Fee of USD $160, paid to Argentine Migrations.
-Previously, citizens of the USA, Canada and Australia visiting the country as tourists or on business were required to pay the reciprocity rates PRIOR to arriving in Argentina.
-Please be aware that due to recent agreements between the U.S. and Argentina, the reciprocity fee may no longer be required for your entry into the country.
-The payment receipt may need to be presented at the airport before boarding any plane to Argentina.
+Canadian and Australian citizens traveling to Argentina will enter as tourists, and will need to pay a Reciprocity Fee of USD $160, paid to Argentine Migrations.
+The payment receipt will need to be presented at the airport before boarding any plane to Argentina.
 This payment is good for multiple entries over the lifetime of your passport, and can be paid by credit or debit card.
 Proof of payment of the Reciprocity Fee must also be shown when entering Argentina over land from a neighboring country.

 Students who are under 18 years old will not be able to obtain a student visa in Argentina.